music dictionary : Ad - Ad

 aderton(Swedish) eighteen

-a deshora(Spanish) at an unusual time, at an inconvenient time, very late
+a deshora(Spanish) at an inconvenient time, at the wrong moment, inopportunely

 Adesione(Italian f.) adhesion, agreement